 The Basilica di San Marco has gone through many changes in its 1200-year history.
-It was initially constructed as a temporary building in 828, for the purpose of housing holy relics of Saint Mark the Evangelist, believed to have authored the Gospel of Mark.
+It was initially constructed as a temporary building in 828 for housing holy relics of Saint Mark the Evangelist, believed to have authored Mark's Gospel.
 These were transported from their discovered location in Alexandria, Egypt, in 829.
-A permanent church was erected and consecrated in 832—this was rebuilt after being damaged by fire in 976, due to a revolt against the then Doge (leader) of Venice, Candiano IV.
+A permanent church was erected and consecrated in 832—this was rebuilt after being damaged by fire in 976 due to a revolt against the then Doge (leader) of Venice, Candiano IV.
 A second rebuilding of the church commenced in 1063, but it was not until 1094 that the church was consecrated.
 Since then, the core structure of the basilica has remained unchanged.

-While the building's structure has not changed substantially in the intervening years, adornment of its interior has altered over the years.
-Each succeeding artistic period saw new decorative elements added, with new columns, marbles, and carvings added both to the interior and the exterior.
+While the building's structure has not changed substantially in the intervening years, its interior's adornment has altered over the years.
+Each succeeding artistic period saw new decorative elements added, with new columns, marbles, and carvings added to the interior and the exterior.

 The basilica is also rich in sculptural art, some created expressly for the church itself, and some obtained elsewhere and placed within the church.
-These include altars, columns and statues, made of bronze, marble and oriental alabaster, which represent Biblical figures and events in their lives.
+These include altars, columns, and statues, made of bronze, marble, and oriental alabaster, representing Biblical figures and events in their lives.

 St. Mark's Museum, situated above the north-west atrium of the basilica, was established towards the end of the nineteenth century.
-The museum contains a variety of exhibits, including Persian carpets, paintings, illuminated manuscripts, tapestries, and ancient mosaics.
-One of the most interesting pieces is the quadriga of St. Mark's, a statue of a four-horse chariot which once adorned the façade of the building.
+The museum contains various exhibits, including Persian carpets, paintings, illuminated manuscripts, tapestries, and ancient mosaics.
+One of the most interesting pieces is the quadriga of St. Mark's, a statue of a four-horse chariot that once adorned the building's façade.
 The quadriga was re-housed in the museum during the last restoration of the basilica.